arturovm/calepin-new/README.md

     # an Application called "vim").
 EG:

     export CALEPIN_EDITOR="vim"

+	# You can even add flags and arguments to a command

+	export CALEPIN_EDITOR="vim -y +"

 To change the directory used as the Calepin folder (eg. your Dropbox root folder is somewhere other than ~/Dropbox):